amidabuddha/console-chat-gpt/README.md

 Example: `chat_modified.txt`

-4. Add additional modification to the produced target file if needed
+4. Add additional modification to the produced target file if needed.
-5. Start the chat executable as described above and enter `file` as an user prompt
+5. Start the chat executable as described above and enter `file` as an user prompt.
-6. In the next user prompt enter only the filename that contains the full prompt
+6. In the next user prompt enter only the target file name that contains the full prompt.